 Understanding Workers’ Compensation in 2 Minutes

 There was a company that was spending between $1.2—$1.4 million dollars each year on workers compensation costs, over a number of years.
-By encouraging injury reporting early and for all injuries (while less severe and less costly), by implementing a return-to-work program, and by starting an earnest safety training program, that business reduced its’ workers compensation costs to $850,000 in one year.
+By encouraging injury reporting early and for all injuries (while less severe and less costly), by implementing a return-to-work program, and by starting an earnest safety training online program, that business reduced its’ workers compensation costs to $850,000 in one year.

 Now, small to medium-sized business may not be working with numbers that large, but the example above does demonstrate an area where significant savings can be achieved for any company navigating the maze workers compensation.
 Think of the year to year savings possible in your workers comp program.

 Nationally, the patchwork system of workers’ comp law from state to state creates confusion—each state is a little different.
 The bottom-line for small businesses, particularly in high-risk industries like construction and manufacturing, is that workers compensation insurance is a significant variable expense.